RiccardoGMoschetti/apirehab/docs/azure-function-performance/dot-net-APIs.md

 | *P3V3*|  8 |32 GB| 250 GB|      471|    212|      894 |    537 |

 You can see that Linux workloads definitely less expensive than the Windows.
 The difference is more remarkable than in the other tiers.
-If you need a lot of requests to support and you can commit for one or three years, the decision to go to a Linux P*V3 app service seems quite obvious.
+If there is a need to accommodate a substantial volume of requests and there is a willingness to commit for a duration of one or three years, opting for a Linux P*V3 app service emerges as a highly evident decision.
 <a id="finalConsiderations"></a>
 # Final considerations
-Even though Windows tiers perform better than Linux tiers, the latter cost less than proportionally.
+It should be noted that although Windows tiers demonstrate superior performance compared to Linux tiers, the latter exhibit a more favorable cost-effectiveness ratio.
-Below you can find a "cost efficency" value, that is the ratio between the number of maximum req/s (provided the 95th percentile respond in less than 100 ms) and the cost per month.
-The higher cost efficiency, the more bang for the buck.
-For instance, if you need 1000 req/s, you are better off with four P1V3 Linux tiers (which serve 250 req/s each and cost 118x4=472 euros monthly) rather than with one P3v3 tier (which serves up to 1250 requests for seconds but cost 894 euros per month)
-Also consider that generally it is better to have more small instances than one bigger instance: if the application restarts because it (say) goes out of memory, the single big instance becomes unavailable for everyone; the several smaller instances remain available for n-1 instances until the broken 1 comes back up again.
+This cost efficiency value represents the relationship between the maximum number of requests per second (ensuring a response time within the 95th percentile of less than 100 ms) and the monthly cost.
+A higher cost efficiency implies greater value for the investment.
+For example, if there is a requirement for 1000 requests per second, it is more advantageous to opt for four P1V3 Linux tiers, each capable of serving 250 requests per second, resulting in a monthly cost of 472 euros (118 euros per tier x 4) instead of selecting a single P3v3 tier, which can handle up to 1250 requests per second but incurs a monthly cost of 894 euros.
+Additionally, it is generally advisable to utilize multiple smaller instances rather than a single larger instance.
+This approach mitigates the impact of instance failures,  as a single large instance would render the entire application unavailable until it becomes operational again, whereas several smaller instances ensure the availability of n-1 instances during the downtime of a faulty instance.
 <table>
  <th colspan="5">Tier efficiency</th>
  <tr><td>Tier</td><td><span style="color:darkGreen; font-weight:bold">OS</span></td><td><span style="color:darkOrange; font-weight:bold">maxium req/s for Good Performance</span></td><td>Cost per month</td><td>Cost efficiency</td></tr>